 - Season: Opportunistic eaters will take advantage of whatever food source is most plentiful during a particular time of year.

 Of all the natural duck foodstuffs, aquatic plants may be the best place to focus your enhancement efforts.
-Ducks will eat various kinds of aquatic vegetation–submerged and emergent, native and invasive–representing more than 25 different families.
+Feeding ducks will eat various kinds of aquatic vegetation – submerged and emergent, native and invasive – representing more than 25 different families.
 Examples include wild rice, wild celery, coontail, milfoil (including invasive Eurasian milfoil), pondweed, southern naiad and widgeon grass.
-According to Dr. Thomas E. Moorman, “Gadwalls and American wigeon relish the leafy portions of aquatic vegetation.
+According to Dr. Thomas E. Moorman, “Gadwalls and American wigeons relish the leafy portions of aquatic vegetation.
 Green-winged teal, northern pintails and mallards prefer the seeds produced by wetland plants.
 Canvasbacks, redheads and scaup feed heavily on roots and tubers, while ring-necked ducks consume more leafy plant material and seeds.”

 Maximizing the diversity of aquatic plant species and growth forms in your duck pond is a good strategy for attracting a variety of waterfowl.
 If you are struggling to find specific information for your area about what plant species will attract which ducks, take a trip to a spot you know hosts migrating ducks and bring a plant identification guide.
 You can either take your species list to your local greenhouse and pond supply store or carefully and respectfully harvest wild specimens for transplanting (if it’s legal to do so).